shuyangsun/cuda_notes/README.md

 int main(int argc, const char* argv[]) {

-	// Tripple angle brackets mark a call from the host thread to the code on the device side.
+	// Triple angle brackets mark a call from the host thread to the code on the device side.
 	// A kernel's executed by an array of threads and all threads run the same code.

 	helloFromGPU<<<1, 5>>>(); // Call helloFromGPU 5 times on GPU